 Yesterday I wrote about an old recipe called “Halfway Cookies” and pointed out how recipes were similar, but had different amounts of butter in their crust.
 To see which version I liked best, I made two half batches.
 Yesterday I tried a recipe from Apartment Therapy’s “Kitchn”, then today I tried a recipe that was very similar in proportion but had twice the butter in the crust.

-Today’s cookies had the same great contrast of textures – heavy cookie base, rich & chocolaty center & light and flaky brown sugar topping.
-The extra butter did make the base slightly more dense and crumbly and it added a lot of butter flavor.
+Today’s cookies have the same great contrast of textures – heavy cookie base, rich & chocolaty center & light and flaky brown sugar topping.
+The extra butter made the base slightly more dense and crumbly and it added a lot of butter flavor.
 If I did a blind taste test on someone, I’m fairly certain they’d pick the higher butter version, but both versions are really good.

-Below is how I made the cookies today and the recipe is designed for an 8 inch square pan.
+Below is how I made the cookies today .
+This is a half batch 8 inch square pan version of Halfway Cookies.
 For a 13×9 inch version, just double everything, use a 13×9 inch metal pan and increase the cook-time to 30 minutes.

 Half Batch Halfway Cookies Version 2 (More Butter)

 - 1/4 cup packed light brown sugar

 - 1 cup all-purpose flour 4.5 oz

 - 1/2 teaspoon baking powder

 - 1/2 scant teaspoon salt omit if using salted butter or margarine

 - 1/4 tsp vanilla optional, but I left it out today